dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment4.md

 In [the paper by Hu et al. (2021)](https://arxiv.org/pdf/2106.09685), the structure is presented visually in Figure 1, and equation (3) shows the same idea.

-Start from the following skeleton:
+Start from the following skeleton and implement the missing pieces:

 <pre>
 import torch.nn as nn